NubeIO/rubix-ce-docs/docs/rubix-ce/wires/overview.md

 Wires is a programming tool that facilitates the integration, management, and automation of various devices, systems, and processes within a networked environment.
 It provides tools and capabilities for creating, configuring, and controlling workflows, data flows, and communication protocols between different components.

 The term wires refers to the connections or pathways through which data, commands, or signals flow between different elements, such as sensors, actuators, controllers, and software applications.
-These connections can be established, configured, and managed within the Rubix Wires platform, enabling seamless interaction and interoperability between diverse technologies and systems.
+These connections can be established, configured, and managed within the Wires, enabling seamless interaction and interoperability between diverse technologies and systems.

 Wires employs a concept called "Flows," which are a type of logical programming constructed by connecting nodes to create customized functionalities.
 These flows are dynamically built and modified during runtime, allowing for real-time adjustments.
 Additionally, flows can be exported and imported in JSON format, facilitating easy sharing and replication of custom functionalities across different instances or environments.

 # What is a node

 A node represents a block of logic or functionality within the system.
 There are various types of nodes, each representing different functions or operations that can be performed.
 These nodes can be connected by linking their inputs and outputs, allowing values to be passed between them.
-This interconnected network of nodes forms logical flows, enabling the creation of complex workflows and automation processes within the Rubix Wires platform.
+This interconnected network of nodes forms logical flows, enabling the creation of complex workflows and automation processes within the Wires.
 By connecting nodes together, users can build custom logic and implement specific functionalities tailored to their needs, leveraging the flexibility and versatility of the node-based architecture.

 # About The Editor